What is Social Commerce? Instagram for Social Selling

 With an incredible amount of customer data available on social, you have a prime opportunity to tweak and target your advertising.

 Your horse-printed bathrobes can be advertised directly to the flannel-loving horsemen out there.
-Adorable baby-sized sunglasses can be worn right on the food of cool young dads.
+Likewise, adorable baby-sized sunglasses can be worn right on the food of cool young dads.

 If your demographic target is 18-to-34 years of age, they’re already online and waiting to shop while they’re scrolling around.

 48% of U.S. Internet users of this age made purchases on social media in 2019.
-For those in that demographic who have not yet shopped on social media, 27 per cent said they were inspired to give this a chance.
+However, for those in that demographic who have not yet shopped on social media, 27 per cent said they were inspired to give this a chance.

 It’s a new and improved shopping centre, one where you can shop and also Netflix Binge.
 Time to open a store!